 Grace always precedes peace where they appear together.
 We cannot know the peace of God without first knowing the grace of God.

 Peter wants more than the addition of grace and peace; he wants multiplication.
 He wants both grace and peace multiplied in our lives.
 We never graduate from the grace or peace of God.
 We never outgrow our need for grace and peace.
 The Christian needs the grace of God for his financial and domestic problems.
 Grace is available for those who know God personally.
 We cannot orient to suffering unless we first orient to the grace of God.
-Grace correlates peace in the midst of suffering.
+Grace correlates peace amid suffering.

 Grace is more than unmerited favor.
 It is something we receive from God that we did not earn or deserve.
 It is the favor of God with all the effects that come with it: forgiveness, assisting, and providential care.
 Grace is all that God is free to do for us because of the death of Christ for us.

 Grace implies that God’s plan is perfect because God is perfect.
 The perfect essence of God produces a perfect plan of grace.
-If a man does anything in God’s plan it is no longer perfect.
+If a man does anything in God’s plan, it is no longer perfect.
 Man cannot participate in providing grace.
 If he does, he preempts grace.

 Grace is all that God can and will do for the believer in Christ.
 This is apart from his merit, works, or cooperation.
 It is a matter of believing God has made this provision in Christ.
 Belief is a non-meritorious system of action.
 The greatest thing God can do for any member of the human race is to make him like his Son Jesus Christ.

 There is a catch to receiving the grace of God – we must humbly accept it by faith (James 4:6; Hebrews 4:16).
-When things are going well we do not need the grace of God.
+When things are going well, we do not need the grace of God.
 However, when things go wrong, that is a different matter.
 We can get along on our own wit, on our own ingenuity, on our own schemes and plans.
 When we come to the end of ourselves, then that is the opportunity for God to help.

 God operates with four spheres of grace toward the believer: